 Colophon

 I’m Akshay Shah, and you’ve landed on my little patch of the web — mazel tov!
-As a brief introduction, I live in San Francisco and build programming tools at Buf.
-If you’d like to get in touch with me, you can send me an email; I’m also on Twitter, LinkedIn, and GitHub.
+As a brief introduction, I live in San Francisco and work as an infrastructure and platform engineer.
+Right now, I’m taking some time off between jobs.
+If you’d like to get in touch with me, you can send me an email; I’m also on Bluesky, LinkedIn, and GitHub.

 The first thing you’ll notice is that I’m the kind of person who calls this page the colophon.
 What can I say?
 “About Me,” “Meet Akshay,” and “The Happy Homepage for Rainbow Ponies” are just so pedestrian.
 I like semicolons, parenthetical asides, fountain pens, and suede elbow patches, too.
 Look on the bright side: despite my snotty East-Coast education, I still don’t own a single pair of Madras shorts.